Mopedo/Home/Mopedo DSP/Feature guides/Advertising example/README.md

 ## Data updates from the store backend

 Whenever a customer is identified, a REST API call is made from the store backend to the [`UserExtension`](../../Developer%20guides/API%20reference/Mopedo.ClientData/UserExtension) resource on the DSP, updating it with the content of a user database entity – using the `UUID` as unique identifier.
 Notice how the advertiser can keep using their existing data model on the DSP, since the `UserExtension` resource is dynamic.
-This is how one o these REST requests look:
+This is how one of these REST requests look:

 ```
 PUT https://dsp.theshoestore.com/rest/userextension/UUID=GzA9-0001